vronizor/vronizor.github.io/_posts/2021-06-22-managing-memory-r.md

 Beware, however, that some operations are better executed outside a loop: if the method you use takes advantage of parallelized computation, a loop will restrict that ability.
 Therefore, packages like `data.table` ([when properly installed on Mac](https://github.com/Rdatatable/data.table/wiki/Installation#openmp-enabled-compiler-for-mac)) and [`r5r`](https://ipeagit.github.io/) work at their full potential outside loops.

-What if you have a series of operations using these packages that would fit perfectly in a loop?
+What if you have a serie of operations using these packages that would fit perfectly in a loop?
 My last trick for these cases is to write a script containing all the operations you wish to perform sequentially as functions.
 Then, using a loop, you can create almost instantly an arbitrary number of scripts that load your functions and perform the operations.
 In a master script, copy-paste the lines that run each sub-script using `scource(...)` (a step that could also be automated in another script: script mania!), and you get the full power of parallelized methods in a loop-y fashion.
 Below is an example that illustrates that last "trick".

 ```r
 #~~~~~~~~~~~~~~~~~~~~~~~~~~~#